-How to view desktop version of a site in Safari on iPhone or iPad
+How to view the desktop version of a site in Safari

-Step 1: Open Safari on your iPhone, iPod touch or iPad and visit any website that has both a mobile and a desktop version.
+- Open Safari and visit any website that has both a mobile and a desktop version.

-Step 2: Once the site loads, tap and hold on the refresh symbol located at the rightmost side within Safari’s current URL box.
+- Once the site loads, tap on the AA symbol located at the leftmost side of Safari’s URL box.

-How to request desktop site in Safari on iOS 8
+How to always request the desktop site in Safari